ovn-org/ovn/Documentation/intro/install/general.rst

 Starting OVN host service in containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For OVN host too, we dont need to load ovs kernel modules on host.
+For OVN host too, we don't need to load ovs kernel modules on host.
 Hence, OVN host container OS need not depend on host OS.

 Also we can leverage deploying OVN host in a pod spec for use cases like